-Later, they arrive at Dr. Quinzel’s office in order to help out Kafka.
+Later, they arrive at Dr. Quinzel’s office in order for her to acquire some necessary help for Kafka.
 However, they discover that she’s not there as as Helena tells him that they’ll head back to the clock tower.
 Just then, Harleen arrives back as Kyle tells her that Gibson is in dire need of her services.

 Later on, Huntress arrives back at the clock tower and discovers that the central hub is completely empty.
 As such, she searches the desk for a particular item.
 Just then, Barbara arrives back as Helena tells her that she left Kafka with Dr. Quinzel.
 After Babs says that she’s sent Redmond over to the underground bar at No Man’s Land in order to investigate alongside Jesse, she then proceeds to share a recent discovery about the recently-deceased guy with “burned-out eye sockets”.
 Because the coroner was able to find out who he was, she searched the man’s name in her database and found out that he was a metahuman who possessed hypnosis.
 As a means of connecting this to Dr. Romanek’s machine, she did find a suitable angle of the suspect’s image from the ATM footage and is currently enhancing the image.
 After telling Kyle that Brixton isn’t going to affect their crime-fighting operation, the image enhancement process is complete as she discovers the culprit to be Harleen.
 Just then, she gets blindsided as Helena punches her in a face, revealing that she’s been hypnotized.